Slave Training in Ancient Rome

-Guide of the Servus Romanus
+A Guide to the Discipline and Hierarchy of the Servus Romanus

-In the eyes of Roman law, a slave (Servus) was not a person (persona) but property (res).
-The same is the case of Roman roleplay in Second Life.
-Slaves possessed no legal rights and could not own property (though they could manage a peculium on behalf of their owner).
-The owner (Dominus or Domina) held absolute authority over the Servus Romanus, a power extending from the Patria Potestas (father’s power) over his family to his chattels.
-That owner would conduct slave training.
-For a deeper understanding of the rights of the free citizen, consult our Roman Social Hierarchy Guide.
+Roman law defined a slave (Servus) entirely as property (res) devoid of legal personhood.
+We apply this exact legal reality to Roman roleplay in Second Life.
+Slaves possessed zero legal rights and could never own property, though owners occasionally allowed them to manage a small fund known as a peculium.
+The owner (Dominus or Domina) held absolute authority over the Servus Romanus.
+This power extended directly from the Patria Potestas (father’s power) over his family to his chattels.
+The owner assumed total responsibility for conducting slave training.

-The entire purpose of training was to convert a newly acquired person into a maximally efficient and obedient piece of property, the goal being to make sure of their full utility to the household or estate.
+The entire purpose of training focused on converting a newly acquired person into a maximally efficient and obedient piece of property.
+This guaranteed their full utility to the household or the agricultural estate.
+For a deeper understanding of the rights of the free citizen who controls this property, consult our Roman Social Hierarchy Guide.

-Initial Acquisition and The Process of “Breaking”
+Initial Acquisition and “Breaking”

 1. Assessment and Branding